locationtech/geomesa/docs/user/accumulo/install.rst

     GeoMesa provides the ability to provide additional jars on the classpath using the environmental variable ``$GEOMESA_EXTRA_CLASSPATHS``.
 GeoMesa will prepend the contents of this environmental variable  to the computed classpath giving it highest precedence in the classpath.
 Users can provide directories of jar files or individual files using a colon (``:``) as a delimiter.
-These entries will also be added the the mapreduce libjars variable.
+These entries will also be added the the map-reduce libjars variable.
     Use the ``geomesa-accumulo classpath`` command to print the final classpath that will be used when executing geomesa commands.